XorTroll/bio.launch/README.md

 # bio.launch

-PoC qlaunch replacement, written with Biosphere :)
+PoC qlaunch replacement, written with C++ and Biosphere